MCLDG-zz/k8s-istio-codepipeline/README.md

-# k8s-istio-codepipeline
+# Using AWS CodePipeline to demonstrate deployment strategies on Kubernetes/Istio
-CodePipeline that demo's different rollout strategies using Istio on K8s.
+CodePipeline that demo's different deployment strategies using Istio on K8s.
 I use this to demo Canary and Blue/Green deployments on Kubernetes.

-##Preparing for the demo
+## Preparing for the demo
 The demo is a combination of:
 * Running the CodePipeline to deploy the app, first a Canary, then a Blue/Green deployment
 * Showing the application web page in a browser so we can see the results of the deployment
-* Showing the slides, and explaining the concepts Getting the timing right requires some practice
+* Showing the slides (deck titled DevOps Breakout Sessions - kept internally), and explaining the concepts

+Getting the timing right requires some practice

 Prepare the CodePipeline: